DJDavid98/VRCOSC-BluetoothHeartrate/README.md

 ### Setup steps

-1. Find the latest release on the [Releases] page
+1. Start VRCOSC and go to the Download page (1st icon from the top)
-2. Download the attached DLL
+2. Find "Bluetooth Heartrate" in the list
-3. Place the DLL in `%appdata%\VRCOSC\assemblies`
-4. Start VRCOSC
+3. Click the dropdown that says "Not Installed", select the latest available version (starts with "v2")
-5. Scroll to the bottom of the module list
+4. Go to the Modules page (2nd icon from the top)
-6. Enable "Bluetooth Heartrate" (by clicking on the blank square in front of it)
+5. Enable "Bluetooth Heartrate" (by clicking on the blank square in front of it)
-7. Turn on your heartrate monitor (if it has no separate power button, then simply put in on)
+5. Turn on your heartrate monitor (if it has no separate power button, then simply put in on)
-8. Switch to the "Run" screen (play icon) and press the green play button to start the modules
+6. Switch to the Run page (4th "play" icon) and press the green play button to start the modules
-9. Wait for the module to discover your device.
-You should see log messages like the one below:
+7. Wait for the module to discover your device.
+You should see a dropdown appear in the runtime view showing your connected devices

-    > \[Bluetooth Heartrate]: Discovered device: Polar H10 (MAC: XX:XX:XX:XX:XX:XX)

-10. Once you see your device, click the blue button in the top right of the log window to open the log in Notepad
+10. Once you see your device in the list, click its name
-11. Copy the MAC address of the device from the log file (only the `XX:XX:XX:XX:XX:XX` part)
-12. Return to VRCOSC and switch back to the module list
-13. Find the "Bluetooth Heartrate" module agan
-14. Click the cogwheel at the end of the module's line to access its settings
-15. Paste the MAC address into the "Device MAC address" setting input
-16. Switch back to the "Run" screen and check the log output
+11. The module will automatically start connecting

-If everything went well, you should see the following messages:
+If everything went well, you should see the following log messages:

-> \[Bluetooth Heartrate]: Starting<br>
-> \[Bluetooth Heartrate]: Watching for devices<br>
-> \[Bluetooth Heartrate]: Started<br>
-> \[Bluetooth Heartrate]: Found device for MAC XX:XX:XX:XX:XX:XX<br>
+> \[Bluetooth Heartrate]: Selected device with MAC AB:CD:EF:01:23:45<br>
-> \[Bluetooth Heartrate]: Found heartrate service<br>
-> \[Bluetooth Heartrate]: Found heartrate measurement characteristic<br>
-> \[Bluetooth Heartrate]: Requesting characteristic notifications<br>
+> \[Bluetooth Heartrate]: Connection successful<br>
-> \[Bluetooth Heartrate]: Connection successful
+> \[Bluetooth Heartrate]: Stopped scanning for devices

 [Releases]: https://github.com/DJDavid98/VRCOSC-BluetoothHeartrate/releases